smislam/spring-cloud-gateway/README.md

 ![image](proxy.PNG "Proxy for Spring Boot")

 ### Notes
-We will have to add additional security to downsteam application to validate that the request came from the proxy application.
+We will have to add additional security to downsteam applications to validate that the request came from the proxy application.
 Otherwise anybody can bypass the proxy application.
+There are many ways of doing this.
+One option would be to pass the auth token and have the applications use spring security to validate the token using the OIDC provider.